South Carolina wildfires falsely linked to 'smart city' plans

 "Did you see what is going on in Myrtle Beach?
 So many 'natural disasters'… Are these all setting the stage for the 'Smart City' reset?" asks a March 4 X post from the account Gubba Homestead, who AFP has previously fact checked.

-Similar claims circulated across Facebook, and Instagram -- with one post going as far as claiming: "The 'wildfires' are being set off INTENTIONALLY by DEWs (Directed Energy Weapons) so they can easily burn down the area."
+Similar posts circulated across Facebook, and Instagram -- with one going as far as claiming: "The 'wildfires' are being set off INTENTIONALLY by DEWs (Directed Energy Weapons) so they can easily burn down the area."

 AFP debunked similar claims during the deadly fires in Los Angeles, as well as after the massive fires that struck Hawaii and Canada in 2023.